India's Modi paints image of Hindu ascetic called to power

 "BJP has ended VIP culture," he declared.
 "Entire government is now connected with people via mobile phones."

-In his five years as premier, Modi has never taken reporters' questions at a press conference.
+In his five years as premier, Modi has never taken reporters' questions at a news conference.
 Instead the government press information bureau gives media outlets unlimited access to in-house photos and footage.

 Populism and nationalism are not new to India, whose modern history was dominated by the political dynasty of the Indian National Congress party, which led the country to independence from British rule in 1947.